Suryanaresh79/PHP_Arrays/README.md

 An array is a special variable, which can hold more than one value at a time.

-In PHP, the array() function is used to create an array:
+In PHP, the array() function is used to create an array

 # syntax: array();